The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 Doing your taxes involves more than just crunching numbers.
-It requires you to classify yourself based on your circumstances: how much income you make, if you’re married, if you have kids, etc. These sound like easy questions to answer, but sometimes the situation is more complicated than a simple yes or no. Get the facts and find out what your filing status is.
+It requires you to classify yourself based on your circumstances: how much income you make, if you’re married, if you have kids, etc. These sound like easy questions to answer, but sometimes the situation is more complicated.
+Get the facts and find out what your filing status is.

 Use this filing status if:

 - You are in high school or college and are not married.

 - You live alone and are not married.

 - You live with your parents and are their dependent.